- Reference Number: HEY-239/2021

 This leaflet has been produced to give you general information about your injury.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it, you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it, you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a soft tissue injury?

 The term soft tissue refers to muscles, ligaments and tendons that surround and support our joints.
 Injuries to the soft tissue around the elbow can be caused by a fall onto an outstretched hand, overuse or direct impact.

 A soft tissue injury to the elbow may result in the following:

 - Stiffness and loss of function